 Materials: cartographic material, photographs, archival material, printed documents

-The Hentig-Niedermayer Expedition was a German diplomatic and military mission to Afghanistan in 1915 with the aim of mobilizing Afghan support against the influence of Great Britain.
-Oskar von Niedermayer and Werner Otto von Hentig led the expedition.
+The Hentig-Niedermayer Expedition was a German diplomatic and military mission to Afghanistan in 1915 with the aim of mobilising Afghan support against the influence of Great Britain.
+The Bavarian First Lieutenant Oskar Niedermayer led the military expedition, while the Prussian diplomat Werner Otto von Hentig was responsible for the diplomatic mission.
 Emil Rybitschka was an Austrian officer who had escaped from Russian captivity in Central Asia to Afghanistan and joined the German mission, but only received permission from the Emir to return to Austria after the end of the war.

 Materials: Photographs, slides, archive material, printed matter, special collections (Poulaines)